HolosDev/ArchCEREScript/README.md

 Only provides framework, but not work by itself.
 Also provides common components for making CEREscript variants

+## How to use ArchCEREScript

+### How to use ArchCEREScript Parser

+ArchCEREScript Parser also not work independently.
+When you define AnCEREScript upon ArchCEREScript, you may need to define `parseAnCEREScript` as like as `parseArchCEREScript parseVariablePlace parseVariableIndex parseValueContainer ...`

 ## Variants of CEREScript

 * CEREScript-SuperSet